RESEARCH GRANTS IN THE ARTS: Program Description

 Period of Performance

-Our support of a project may start on or after January 1, 2024.
+Our support of a project may start on or after January 1, 2025.
 Grants generally may cover a period of performance of up to three years.
-Projects that extend beyond one year will be required to submit an annual progress report, and must include updated ethics training on human subjects research protections and Institutional Review Board (IRB) materials as necessary.
+Projects that extend beyond one year may be required to submit an annual progress report, and must include proof of updated ethics training on human subjects research protections and Institutional Review Board (IRB) materials as necessary.
+See “Responsible Conduct of Research” for requirements related to data collected from human subjects.

-A grantee may not receive more than one NEA grant for the same activities during the same period of performance.
+A grantee may not receive more than one NEA grant for the same activities or costs during the same period of performance.

-- Units of state or local government; or
+- Unit of state or local government; or

 For projects that involve multiple organizations, one organization that meets the eligibility requirements below must act as the official applicant, submit the application, and assume full responsibility for the grant.
 Partnering organizations are not required to meet the eligibility requirements below.

-To be eligible, the official applicant organization must:
+To be eligible as the lead applicant, the organization must:

 - Meet the NEA’s "Legal Requirements," including nonprofit, tax-exempt status at the time of application.
 (All organizations must apply directly on their own behalf.
 Applications through a fiscal sponsor/agent are not allowed.
 See more information on fiscal sponsors/agents.)